Tensor Rank and Complexity

 \begin{defn} Let $t \in V_1 \otimes \cdots \otimes V_d$ and denote the Zariski-closure of $X_r$ by $\overline{X_r}$.
 The \textbf{border rank} of $t$ is defined as

 \end{defn}

-\begin{remark} Since $X_r$ is Zariski-open in its Zariski-closure $\overline{X_r}$, the Zariski-closure of $X_r$ equals the Euclidean closure of $X_r$, compare e.g. \cite[section~3.1.6]{prLandsbergComplexity17}.
+\begin{remark} Since $X_r$ is Zariski-open in its Zariski-closure $\overline{X_r}$, the Zariski-closure of $X_r$ equals the Euclidean closure of $X_r$, compare, e.g., \cite[Section~3.1.6]{prLandsbergComplexity17}.
 Hence, in the above definition we may consider \emph{``t is a limit of rank $r$ tensors''} with respect to the Euclidean topology. \end{remark}

-By construction, $\underline{X}_r := \lbrace t \in V \mid \prbrk(t) \leq r \rbrace$ is an algebraic variety and similarly to equation~\eqref{pr:eqXrMatrixCase} from the case of matrices we get an ascending chain
+By construction, $\underline{X}_r := \lbrace t \in V \mid \prbrk(t) \leq r \rbrace$ is an algebraic variety, and similarly to equation~\eqref{pr:eqXrMatrixCase} from the case of matrices, we get an ascending chain

 In fact, if $S:= \prP(V_1) \times \cdots \times \prP(V_d) \subseteq \prP(V)$ denotes the Segre variety, then it can be proven that $\underline{X}_r$ is the affine cone of the $r$-th \emph{secant variety} of $S$.
 Thus, from the algebraic geometry point of view border rank is more convenient than tensor rank.
-For further details on the geometry of rank and border rank we refer to \cite[chapter~5]{prLandsbergBook}. \\ Of course, we always have $\prbrk(t) \leq \prrk(t)$ and this inequality may be strict.
+For further details on the geometry of rank and border rank we refer to \cite[chapter~5]{prLandsbergBook}.